How to Teach the Child to Get Dressed On Their Own: All Secrets

 5. Develop the skills of orientation in space

-Teach your little one how to tell right from wrong, front from back, and show them some tips to dress quicker and with more ease.
-For example, in order to put on a jacket correctly, it is better to put on a hood first, and then it will immediately be clear where the right and the left sleeve is.
+Teach your little one how to tell right from wrong, front from back, and show them some tips to dress quickly and with more ease.
+For example, in order to put on a jacket correctly, it is better to put on the hood first, and then it will immediately be clear where the right and left sleeves are.

 Which Mistakes Should be Avoided?